plvmedia/guide/h.7bmai9pwkh9p.md

 If you used the image feel free to just put that into your project and then join back at the next step.

-If you used the video, put that into your project with the video layer one above our layer you want it to fade from and it will do it automatically.
+If you used the video, put that into your project with the video layer one above the layer you want it to fade from and it will do it automatically.

 Important is that you do not adjust the length of the end still frame (or if you do adjust it in youtube as well)

-REJOIN

 Upload it to YouTube.
 Then, in video elements click add under add an endscreen.
 Then in the upper right click import from video.
 Search USETHIS (endcard).
 Click it.
 Double check that all three elements are set to be 10 seconds.
 Take the lower right dot of the blue box and drag it as far as it will go.
 Then hit save.
 Then continue and publish your video and you are done.